 generated a workmanlike attitude that isn't new anymore, much like

-the hoard of NFL scouts that converges on The Farm to witness its
+the hoard of NFL scouts that now regularly converges on The Farm to witness its

 David Lombardi is the Stanford

 Insider for The Bootleg and FOX Sports Next.
 Check him out at www.davidlombardisports.com.